tacowordpress/Mr.Spicy/README.md

     'conf_name' => 'General Contact Form Configuration',
     'novalidate' => true,
     'success_message' => 'Success!
 Thanks for your inquiry.', 'error_message' => 'Oops!
 Looks like there was an error in the form.
-Please correct and try again.'
-    'fields' => array(
+Please correct and try again.', 'fields' => array(
       'first_name' => array(),
       'last_name' => array(),